 We promote transparency in antibiotic use and work with stakeholders to develop metrics to measure this use.
 We will share our progress toward fulfilling our antibiotic reduction commitments with the public.

-Cargill supports the U.S. Food and Drug Administration (FDA) Guidance for Industry 213, which proposes judicious use of antimicrobial drugs.
-Similarly, we support the Responsible Antimicrobial Use in the Canadian Chicken and Turkey Sectors policy which proposes withdrawing the preventive use of Category 1 antibiotics that are important to human health.
+We recently joined the International Consortium for Antibiotic Stewardship in Agriculture (ICASA) to advance animal health and welfare through research across the supply chain.
+Additionally, we became members of the United Nations Foundation’s Antimicrobial Resistance Industry Group.
+Cargill also supports the U.S. Food and Drug Administration (FDA) Guidance for Industry 213, which proposes judicious use of antimicrobial drugs.
+Similarly, we support the Responsible Antimicrobial Use in the Canadian Chicken and Turkey Sectors policy, which proposes withdrawing the preventive use of Category 1 antibiotics that are important to human health.